mawalker/simple-ethereum-network-docker/hello-world-greeter/README.md

 Now that you are in the custom docker image, run these commands to

-1) start the geth clients
+1) change directory to where the scripts are

-2) network them together
+2) start the geth clients

-3) wait until the network is ready
+3) network them together

-4) run the testProject python file
+4) wait until the network is ready and then run the testProject python file

 ```
 cd /workspace/